efgarro/2025v12-BLN-Website/README.md

    The Grounds
      The Yard
      Ranch Area
-     We are Organic
+     Organic Practices

-     Rural Work
+     // Rural Work

    Activities
 	  Local Restaurants
-	  Hiking
-	  Fogata Night
-	  Hike to La Poza
-	  Hike to Bijagual Waterfall
+	  Hiking (Hike to La Poza, Hike to Bijagual Waterfall) Fogata Night
 	  The Town of Bijagual and Sorroundings

-	  Horseback Tours
+    // Horseback Tours
-	  Crocodile Tours (One-hour drive or less)
+	  // Crocodile Tours (One-hour drive or less)

    Scarlet Macaw Habitat Project
 	  Wildlife Journal
 	  One Hundred Trees a Year (and Counting)

    Local Partners